 Based in Utah, Lion Energy is a company that strives to deliver energy independence for everyone.
 To achieve this, they design, test, and manufacture high-quality energy storage products for home use, work-related processes, and even recreational activities.
 The company actively works towards spreading awareness and providing people with innovative solutions.

 Frankly speaking, Lion Energy didn’t have a problem.
-Instead, the company had a certain goal: to close deals with the total worth of $10,000,000 in 2021.
+Instead, the company had a certain goal: to close deals with the total worth of $10,000,000.
 To accomplish this goal, the Lion Energy team needed a productive channel for generating new leads and converting them into buyers.
 The client joined forces with the Belkins team and got introduced to email marketing.
 After choosing this course of action, we outlined the following boxes to check:

 - Develop the foundation for email marketing campaigns.
 Since the client didn’t have any previous experience with generating leads via email outreach, our task was to guide the sales team of Lion Energy through all the steps necessary for building a productive customer journey.

 - Run detailed lead research.
 To see what companies and businesses are capable of delivering high-value deals, we needed to explore the client’s industry and its connection to other markets.